How It All Began

-This is a NOT FOR PROFIT event.
-Proceeds after expenses go to ECOJUSTICE (formerly Sierra Legal Defence Fund), Canada's largest and foremost non-profit environmental law organization.
+This is a NONPROFIT event.
+Proceeds after expenses go to ECOJUSTICE (formerly Sierra Legal Defence Fund), Canada’s largest and foremost non-profit environmental law organization.
 This group has an influential voice in the courts enabling citizens to expose lawbreakers and to hold governments accountable while setting powerful precedents for clean water, natural spaces, healthy communities, and for global warming solutions.

 * * * * *

 In October 2007 we moved to Crystal Beach from Toronto.
 It’s a magical environment with big old majestic trees and a rural feel.
 Breathing is somehow easier down here on the south coast of Canada.
 The Niagara region is a fertile environment that constantly reminds us of how precious and fragile our world is.

 In September 2008, we decided to have a housewarming because we wanted to share our love of this very special and unique community with family, friends, and fans.
 Live music was an obvious focus and soon the event evolved into a full-fledged ‘concert’ with five professional, eclectic, acoustic acts.
 We live a mere 20 minutes from the Peace Bridge which spans the Niagara River from Fort Erie, ON to Buffalo, NY.
 It was a link to our passion for World Peace and so we named the event The Picketts’ Housewarming / House Concert For Peace.

 To help raise environmental awareness, we requested a modest suggested donation which, after expenses, was contributed to ECOJUSTICE.
 We drew 115 attendees that year.
 It was a gathering of individuals, mostly strangers to each other but who had three things in common:

 * they knew us

 * they shared our passion for World Peace

 * they shared our concern for the Environment